 Robin Montgomery vs. Victoria Azarenka: Prediction and Match Betting Odds | Abierto Guadalajara

-In the Round of 64 of the Abierto Guadalajara on Sunday, Victoria Azarenka (ranked No. 23) takes on Robin Montgomery (No. 144).
+In the Abierto Guadalajara Round of 64 on Monday, we have a matchup featuring No. 23-ranked Victoria Azarenka versus No. 144 Robin Montgomery.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!